How to Mock an API for Testing

 Step 3: Get the Mock URL

 Apidog simplifies the process of generating mock data for API development effortlessly.
-It utilizes built-in mocking rules to automatically mock data based on field names in the response definition.
+It utilizes built-in mocking rules to automatically mock data based on field names according to API definitions.

 Additionally, Apidog initiates a mock server on your local machine without the need for server-layer configuration.
-Users have the flexibility to customize the automatically generated data by directly specifying mock values using Faker.js grammar.
+Users have the flexibility to customize the mock data by customizing mock rules using Faker.js grammar.